KalaayPT/Profit-Taker-Guide/guide/chroma-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/771294/)

 - Covers toxin
 - Despite Vex Armor giving an additive damage bonus, Amalgam Serration is used for its sprint speed buff.
 - This build relies on multishot to destroy Pylons.
 - Vex Armor needs to be ramped up to oneshot pylons.
 This is extremely sensitive to any changes in power strength and needs about 278%str or higher to oneshot (achievable with Blind Rage + Umbral Intensify+Vitality + Augur Secrets)
 - if you don't need Zenith to do shields, replace the crit mods with more fire rate
 :::

-__Secondary weapon:__

-#### **Sicarus Prime Incarnoff**
+== Sicarus Prime Incarnoff

 <div style="width: 100%; text-align: left;">
     <img src="https://cdn.profit-taker.com/u/sicarusbuildgrey.png" alt="sicarusbuildgrey" style="width: 100%; height: auto;">